DHRI-Curriculum/Data-and-Ethics/lessons.md

 ### Uniformity

 Measurements must be uniform, in that the same unit of measure must be used in all relevant measurements.
 If one person's height is listed in meters and another in feet, one measurement must be converted.

+## Evaluation

+Measurements are *accurate* when
+- observations do not contradict each other.
+- they represent the correct values.*
+- when they are unique responses (e.g. no duplication).
+- when the same unit of measure is used in all relevant measurements.

 ## Challenge: When do we stop cleaning?